Naseefabu/HFTBOT/readme.md

 # Theta-Ripper
 ![thetagang](https://user-images.githubusercontent.com/104965020/180367924-c6c7bb89-8acd-47d9-ac21-f28ceab92a04.png)

-WARNING: The author of this software will not be responsible for your losses on the market, use at your own discretion.
+WARNING : The author of this software will not be responsible for your losses on the market, use at your own discretion.

 ## Introduction